R-Repo/PCAforMotorcycleAccidents/README.md

  ![Animation of data](images/unclaibrated.gif)

- Since the device is uncalibrated the forward acceleration does not move along the xaxis.
+ Since the device is uncalibrated the forward acceleration does not move along the x-axis.
 Instead a forward movement is captured as a diagonal acceleration within the standard coordinate system.
 Since there are many different motorbike models each device will need to be automatically calibrated individually.

  # Formulating the calibration into PCA problem